Applications are currently closed and will open again in May for the 2023 tax year.

 The letter will also indicate whether the balance due includes the current year taxes or not.

 Note: If you request a payout letter, your account will freeze.
-This means if you submit a renewal or sign up for automatic renewal after you request a payout letter, your current year taxes will not be applied to your account balance.
-This will be reflected in the letter.
+This means if you submit a renewal or have signed up for automatic renewal, and our office has not approved and disbursed the funds to your property tax office, the current year taxes may not be applied to your account balance.
+This information will be reflected in the letter.
 Your renewal will be cancelled.
 If you want to defer the current year taxes and have it reflected in your payout letter, contact us.

 You can repay your deferred property taxes using any of the available payment methods.